stevana/hot-swapping-state-machines2/README.md

 attention to how we can represent programs and their upgrades.

 We could choose to use the syntax of a specific programming language to represent programs, but programming languages tend to be too big and complicated.

-We could be general and represent programs as λ-calculus terms or equivalently Turing machines, but that would be too clumsy and too low-level.
+Or, we could be general and represent programs as λ-calculus terms or equivalently Turing machines, but that would be too clumsy and too low-level.

 A happy middle ground, which is easy to implement in any programming language while at the same time expressive enough to express any algorithm at a desired level of abstraction, is the humble state machine[^1].
 There are different ways to define state machines, we'll go for a definition which is a simple function from some input and a state to a pair of some output and a new state:

 ```
   input -> state -> (state, output)